-- 33 The Chief Executive Officer shall revoke the registration of a registrant or registered firm if a suspension imposed pursuant to Section 30 remains in effect for longer than the period specified by the by-laws. - 34 (1) The by-laws must stipulate which suspensions imposed pursuant to Section 30 may be appealed to the Registration Appeals Committee. - (2) The Registration Appeals Committee shall follow the procedure for a suspension appeal set out in the by-laws. - (3) The decision of the Registration Appeals Committee is final. - 35 (1) A member may use the designation "Chartered Professional Accountant" in English and "comptable professionnel agréé" in French or "CPA" after the member's name. - (2) An individual entitled to use a fellow designation by the Board or an extra-provincial regulatory body may use the designation "Fellow of the Chartered Professional Accountants" or "FCPA" after his or her name. - (3) An individual entitled to use an honorary designation by the Board or an extraprovincial regulatory body may use the designation "Honorary Chartered Professional Accountant" or "CPA (Hon)" after his or her name. - (4) The right of an individual or registered firm to use a protected designation pursuant to this Section is subject to any restrictions or conditions specified in this Act or the bylaws. - (5) An individual who is a member of an extra-provincial regulatory body may use or be required to use such designations or initials as are set out in the by-laws. - 36 (1) In this Section, "mandatory tagging period" means a period of 10 years following the date of the coming into force of this Act or such shorter period as the Board may specify following the fifth anniversary of the coming into force of this Act. - (2) Where a member uses a protected designation and the member was entitled to use a legacy designation prior to the coming into force of this Act, the member shall use the legacy designation in conjunction with the protected designation for the mandatory tagging period. - (3) Where a member uses a protected designation and the member was entitled to use a legacy designation prior to the coming into force of this Act, the member may use the legacy designation in conjunction with the use of the protected designation at any time after the mandatory tagging period. - 37 Members who were not entitled to use a legacy designation prior to the coming into force of this Act may not use a legacy designation.
+- 35 (1) A member may use the designations "professional accountant" or "Chartered Professional Accountant" in English and the designations "professionnel agréé" and "comptable professionnel agréé" in French or "CPA" after the member's name. - (2) An individual entitled to use a fellow designation by the Board or an extra-provincial regulatory body may use the designation "Fellow of the Chartered Professional Accountants" or "FCPA" after his or her name. - (3) An individual entitled to use an honorary designation by the Board or an extra-provincial regulatory body may use the designation "Honorary Chartered Professional Accountant" or "CPA (Hon)" after his or her name. - (4) The right of an individual or registered firm to use a protected designation pursuant to this Section is subject to any restrictions or conditions specified in this Act or the by-laws. - (5) An individual who is a member of an extra-provincial regulatory body may use or be required to use such designations or initials as are set out in the by-laws. - (6) Only an individual holding a valid public accounting licence issued by CPA Nova Scotia may purport to be a "Public Accountant" or "Licensed Public Accountant".
+2015, c.
+30, s.
+35; 2019, c.
+4, s.
+8; 2024, c.
+3, s.
+4.